 Pursuant to the Merger Agreement, PIA Acquisition, a wholly owned subsidiary of PIA will be merged with and into SAI.
 Following the Merger, SAI shall continue as the surviving corporation (sometimes also referred to herein as the "Surviving Corporation") and will be a wholly owned subsidiary of PIA, and PIA Acquisition shall cease to exist.
-If the PIA stockholders approve each of the Merger Proposals, it is contemplated that the Merger will become effective no later than two business days after certain regulatory approvals are obtained and the other conditions to the closing (the "Closing") of the transactions contemplated by the Merger are satisfied or, to the extent permitted by law, waived by either PIA or SPAR.
-On June 21, 1999, PIA received confirmation of the early termination of all applicable waiting periods under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act") with respect to the Merger.
+If the PIA stockholders approve the Share/Option Issuance, the Charter Amendment and the Option Plan Amendment, it is contemplated that the Merger will become effective no later than two business days after certain regulatory approvals are obtained and the other conditions to the closing (the "Closing") of the transactions contemplated by the Merger are satisfied or waived.
 The Merger will become effective on the date and time of filing of the Articles of Merger with the Nevada Secretary of State or at such later time as may be specified for effectiveness in the Articles of Merger.
 The date on which the Closing occurs is referred to as the "Closing Date."